FAQs

 • Typically, flash are pre-made designs that are meant to be tattooed multiple times.
 Pre-drawns are something the artist has designed on their own and would like to tattoo.
 Usually, these are not repeatable.
 Custom work is just what it sounds like.
 Custom art is made in collaboration between the customer and the client and is tailored specifically to the client.
 It is not repeatable.

-• I currently hold a tattoo apprentice license in the state of Tennessee.
+• I currently hold a Tattoo Artist license in the state of Tennessee.
 Along with a Registered Nurse (RN) license :)